Snow leopard with COVID symptoms dies at South Dakota zoo - NewsBreak

 “We are deeply saddened by the loss of Baya.
 Our animal care and veterinary staffs fought arduously and did their best to help give Baya a fighting chance,” CEO Becky Dewitz said.
 “This loss is a deep wound, and our team grieves together.”

-Just a day before, on Wednesday, an Amur tiger named Keesa tested positive for COVID-19.Merck requests FDA authorization for anti-COVID pill
+Just a day before, on Wednesday, an Amur tiger named Keesa tested positive for COVID-19.Vinnie the civet on view at Nashville Zoo

 Baya will undergo a necropsy to determine her exact cause of death.